purijatin/njexl_wiki/07-Utility-Functions.md

 * select
 * partition -> simultaneously partition elements into match and no match
 * shuffle -> shuffles a list/array
-* random -> selects an element from a list/array randomly
+* random -> selects element[s] from a list/array/enums/string  randomly
 * sorta --> sort a list in ascending order
 * sortd --> sort a list in descending order
 * read --> read from standard input or a location completely, returns a string